What is a Content System?

 Today everything is lean thanks to Eric Ries’s book, The Lean Startup, which details a method for building new companies or products.
 At a very high level, implementing this method involves identifying a problem, using data to develop a minimum viable product and testing it with a target audience to achieve validated learning via the Build – Measure – Learn feedback loop.
 So why is this baked into our content systems?
 The principles of The Lean Startup are necessary to achieve the media organization mindset.

-A media organization is a business, and most content systems are built from the ground up; therefore, we see them as a startup.
-Applying Ries’s startup acumen to our content systems is another way to build success.
-We apply Lean Startup principles with our content systems because it ensures we are creating content our audience needs.
+A media organization is a business, and most content systems are built from the ground up; therefore, I see them as a startup.
+Applying Ries’s startup acumen to content systems is another way to build success.
+My team and I apply Lean Startup principles within our content systems because it ensures we are creating content our audience needs.
 That is, we fully understand our audience’s problem and our content system achieves product market fit.
 Ries’s principles also improve efficiency.
-The typical months of business plan development is replaced with creating a hypothesis, testing it quickly and iterating.
+The typical months of business plan development is replaced with creating a hypothesis, testing it quickly, and iterating.
 This saves lots of time and money.

-From Paleolithic cave art to an Instagram post, humans have always told stories.
-Some researchers say that our brains are hardwired for story because that’s how we make sense of the world.
-Story can fill the gaps.
-It can help us understand.
-But most importantly, it makes us feel.
-McKee shows how story can create bonds with an audience via empathy and curiosity.
-Applying his storytelling principles – along with the principles from others like Aristotle and Joseph Campbell – enriches a content system so you can do more with your story.
+From Paleolithic cave art to Instagram posts, humans have always told stories.
+Some researchers say our brains are hardwired for story because that’s how we make sense of the world.
+Stories can fill the gaps.
+They can help us understand.
+But most importantly, stories makes us feel.
+McKee shows how stories can create bonds with an audience via empathy and curiosity.
+Applying his storytelling principles – along with the principles from others like Aristotle and Joseph Campbell – ensures your content resonates with your audience on an emotional level.